 Next, the two Captains march forward and meet in the centre of the forecourt where they will touch left hands, at which point the Captain of the Old Guard has, symbolically, handed over the responsibility for the safety of the Palace to the Captain of the New Guard.

 Once this has been done officers from the Old and New Guard make their way to the Guard Room where the ammunition is handed over to the New Guard and discuss Royal movements that are due to take place over the next 24 hours.
 At this point sentries from the New Guard will assume their positions (each sentry will be on duty for two hours at a time).

 Whilst all this is going, in order to keep visitors entertained, the band forms a circle in the centre of the Buckingham Palace forecourt and plays a selection of music.

-A little before midday, if you make your way back to The Mall’s junction with Marlborough Road, the New St James’s Palace Detachment will come marching towards you en route to take up duty.
+A little before 11.30am, if you make your way back to The Mall’s junction with Marlborough Road, the New St James’s Palace Detachment will come marching towards you en route to take up duty.